wsoula/cachet-monitor-header-fix/readme.md

 appropriate environmental config and creates a new file for each environment
 * Made the Entrypoint the call to the main.go file, that way the command can be the config file to use
+* Checks were copy and pasted from uptime.drillintelligent.com into checks.md
+* checks.md is divided into several sections on what checks were added where